B-52F-KC-135A Mid-Air Collision

 Overall, Breckinridge County's history is intertwined with the development of Kentucky and its agricultural and industrial sectors.
 Today, the county continues to preserve its heritage while embracing progress, making it a unique and historically significant part of the state.

-This timeline provides a concise overview of the key events in the history of Breckinridge County, Kentucky.
+This timeline provides a condensed summary of the historical journey of Breckinridge County, Kentucky.